cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/1 - Information gatehring/4 - Hunting Subdomains.md

 In this case we are searching to get all subdomains of a domain to perform a enumeration.

 # Sublist3r
-First of all we can use `sublist3r` that is a useful tool we can install with
+First of all we can use `sublist3r` that is a useful tool we can install with:
 ```bash
 sudo apt install sublist3r
 ```